schahinheidari/Statistics-and-data-preparation/README.md

 5. Kullback-Leibler test for statistical distributions
 6. Janson Shannon criterion for calculating two statistical distributions
 7. Kolmogorov-Smirnov criterion for comparing probability distributions
+8. Familiarity with P Value and its use in statistical tests